 The Office of Student Affairs and Services (OSAS) will help guide the transition from applicant to student.
 Please see the Office of Student Affairs and Services page for more information regarding housing, your Net ID, prematriculation, orientation and more.

-Confirm your place in the entering class within two weeks of the date of your letter of conditional acceptance by sending your written acceptance of admission to us by email and paying your $100 advanced enrollment deposit as instructed in your conditional acceptance email.
+Confirm your place in the entering class within two weeks of the date of your conditional acceptance and paying your $100 advanced enrollment deposit as instructed in your conditional acceptance email.

 MSU Personal Identification and Access Numbers (PID/PAN)